cdk8s-team/cdk8s-plus/docs/java.md

 - *Type:* java.util.List<[`org.cdk8s.plus22.PolicyRule`](#org.cdk8s.plus22.PolicyRule)>

-List of rules included in this rule.
+List of rules included in this role.

 Returns a copy.
 To add a rule, use `addRule()`.